-The Sony LinkBuds is powered by a 12mm ring driver, and Sony’s V1 processor on there, which offers features like the DSE (Sony’s Digital Sound Enhancement) engine to improve the clarity of lower-resolution audio.
-Link buds also have support for 360 audio, and the sound quality is pretty decent.
+The Sony LinkBuds are equipped with a 12mm ring driver and Sony’s V1 processor, featuring the DSE (Sony’s Digital Sound Enhancement) engine, this technology enhances the clarity of lower-resolution audio, providing an improved sound experience.
+The LinkBuds also support 360 audio, delivering a decent overall sound quality.

 Features and App Support7